 Short answer: It depends on which program and which drug.

 There are two different coverage pathways.
 First: Zepbound for moderate to severe OSA in adults with obesity received FDA approval in December 2024.
 Because this is a Medicare-coverable Part D indication (not weight loss), your Part D plan may already cover Zepbound for this use under its standard formulary — that coverage goes through your plan's normal process, not through the Bridge.
-Second: Under BALANCE (2027), moderate or severe OSA is listed as a qualifying comorbidity for the BMI 30+ weight-management pathway.
+Second: Under BALANCE (if it eventually launches for Medicare Part D in 2028), moderate or severe OSA is listed as a qualifying comorbidity for the BMI 30+ weight-management pathway.
+BALANCE did not launch for Medicare Part D in 2027.
 If you have OSA, talk to your doctor about which coverage pathway makes the most sense.

 Cardiovascular Disease